abap2UI5-addons/rap-ext/README.md

-# cds-wrapper
+# rap-extension

-Display CDS artifacts with abap2UI5
+Display RAP and CDS artifacts with abap2UI5

 ### The Escape Hatch